BIOGRAPHIES INDEX

 Obviously, Napier and I can't both be right.
 Either the James Tate who moved to Mississippi was John Tate's son, or the James Tate who lived in Greenville County, South Carolina during the first two decades of the nineteenth century was his son.
 Since Napier never cited any specific evidence on which to base his belief that the James Tate who went to Mississippi was John Tates's son and also because I have found some contrary evidence, albeit circumstantial, I think I'm right.
 So, what is this evidence I've uncovered?

 First of all, we know from York County, South Carolina court records and also from one Greenville County, South Carolina deed record that John Tate had a connection to the Kemp family, specifically Moses Kemp, who was his brother-in-law.
 Secondly, we know from both Greenville County, South Carolina deed records and also estate records that the James Tate who lived in Greenville County, South Carolina also had a connection to the Kemp family, one that suggests a familial relationship.
-As pointed out in another section, I personally have several verified DNA matches to the family of Moses Kemp, through his wife, Mary "Polly" Tate, daughter of John Tate.
+As pointed out in another section, I personally have several verified DNA matches to the family of Moses Kemp, through his wife, Mary "Polly" Tate, daughter of Thomas Tate, Sr.

 Here are the specific facts: